 The key to understanding how different URLs are handled with the resource APIs in Twisted Web is understanding that any URL can be used to address a node in a tree.
 Resources in Twisted Web exist in such a tree, and a request for a URL will be responded to by the resource which that URL addresses.
 The addressing scheme considers only the path segments of the URL.
 Starting with the root resource (the one used to construct the Site) and the first path segment, a child resource is looked up.
 As long as there are more path segments, this process is repeated using the result of the previous lookup and the next path segment.
-For example, to handle a request for "foo/bar", first the root's "foo" child is retrieved, then that resource is used to create the response.
+For example, to handle a request for "foo/bar", first the root's "foo" child is retrieved, then that resource's "bar" child is retrieved, then that resource is used to create the response.